bitovi/devops-training-ec2-gha-example/SETUP_GUIDE.md

-# 🚀 SWP Hello World - Setup Guide
+# 🚀 test Hello World - Setup Guide

-This guide will help you set up and deploy the SWP Hello World application.
+This guide will help you set up and deploy the test Hello World application.

 ## 📋 Prerequisites